00nx/orca/README.md

   <img src="images/oc.png" alt="Orca C2 Logo" width="220">
 </p>

+> **⚠️ Strict legal notice**
+> This project is provided **exclusively for educational purposes, authorized red team engagements, and security research with explicit written permission**.
+> **Any unauthorized use — including against systems you do not own or have clear authorization to test — is illegal and unethical.**
+>
 ## 📍 Overview

 **Orca C2** is a minimalist, educational-purpose command-and-control (C2) framework written in modern JavaScript.